-We are within days of County Fair season in Iowa.
+Iowa County and 4-H Fairs will soon be in full swing.
 For some families, that means crunch time to get 4-H projects ready for exhibit.
 Besides the project, members must also complete a 4-H Exhibit Goal Sheet for each of their static projects.
 When the goal sheet is hastily written or not well thought out, the goal sheet can become a detriment rather than a support to the project.
-The goal sheet is usually in written form, but may be submitted as a video or a voice recording.
+The goal sheet is usually written but may be submitted as a video or a voice recording.
 4-H members can use a standard form or create their own.
 Regardless of presentation, the three parts (questions) must be answered.

-The three parts to the exhibit goal sheet include:
+The three parts of the exhibit goal sheet include the following:

 - exhibit goal – first and perhaps the most important,